ideag/content-cards/readme.txt

 This plugin allows you to display links to other websites as rich snippets, utilising the OpenGraph data that they provide.

-You can insert a snippet via shortcode `[opengraph url="http://yoursite.com/article-1"]` or whitelist it as an oEmbed provider via plugnin's Settings page.
+You can insert a snippet via shortcode `[contentcards url="http://yoursite.com/article-1"]` or whitelist it as an oEmbed provider via plugnin's Settings page.

 == Frequently Asked Questions ==